In the guide

 Back to topProtected food names

-Certain food products, including Cornish Pasties, Traditional Cumberland Sausage, and the Melton Mowbray Pork Pie, have been accredited with protected status.
+Certain food products, including Traditional Cumberland Sausage, Cornish Pasty and Melton Mowbray Pork Pie, have been accredited with protected status.
 Any products using this name must comply with the compositional (what it contains) and/or origin (where it is made) requirements.
 More information on protected food names is available on the GOV.UK website.

 Back to topMinced meat